Delboy/DryDrops/README.md

 ### Stripe

-For payments and webhooks to work, you will need a stripe account which you can sign up for [here](https://stripe.com/en-gb).
+Stripe is needed to handle the checkout process when a payment is made.
+You will need a stripe account which you can sign up for [here](https://stripe.com/en-gb).

+#### Payments

 1. To set up stripe payments you can follow their guide [here](https://stripe.com/docs/payments/accept-a-payment#web-collect-card-details).